Sunday, July 14, 2024

 Irmos.
 O Lord, O builder of the vault of the sky and founder of the church: Confirm me in your love, O summit of desires, support of the faithful and only compassionate one.

-You received widowhood as a gift from Christ, wherefore you chose purity, Father Nicholas, through which you attracted the Spirit that loves virginal purity; grant him to all who entreat you.
+You received widowhood as a gift from Christ, wherefore you chose purity, Father Nicholas, through which you attracted the Spirit that loves virginal purity, which we ask you to grant to all who entreat you.

-Having a holy thought, O Saint, you joyfully donned the robe of the priesthood, and you served the Lord seraphically.
+Having the holy purpose of the priesthood in mind, O Saint, you joyfully donned the robe thereof, and you served the Lord seraphically.
 Render him merciful to me by your divine intercessions.

 You were shown to be a Christ-bearing priest, O holy one, as one who sacrificed and consumed the Lamb of God daily; wherefore restore him to my soul by your prayers, mortifying my innumerable passions.

-O Lady, deliver from every snare of the evil one those who call upon your life-giving name, and save them like sparrows from a trap, so that we may magnify you, all-pure Virgin.
+O Lady, deliver from every snare of the evil one those who call upon your life-giving name, and save them like sparrows from a trap, so that we may magnify you, wholly pure Virgin.

 Prayers following Ode III.